-The Foundation years (years 7-9), the Remove (year 10) and the Hundred (year 11) include a challenging and broad curriculum that will enable our pupils to be confident and resourceful independent learners.
-Critical thinking and inquiry will drive our stimulating learning experiences.
-Our pupils will study eight academic subjects, as well as units of interdisciplinary learning and the completion of large scale group and individual projects which require meaningful action.
+The Foundation Years (Years 7-9), the Remove (Year 10) and the Hundred (Year 11) include a challenging and broad curriculum that enable our pupils to be confident and resourceful independent learners.
+Critical thinking and inquiry drive our stimulating learning experiences.
+Our pupils study eight academic subjects, as well as units of interdisciplinary learning and the completion of large scale group and individual projects which require meaningful action.

 At Malvern College Hong Kong, we consider the ability to communicate effectively in more than one language as essential for developing critical thinking and intercultural understanding.
 As in our Primary years, English and Chinese are compulsory.
-Our Lower Secondary pupils also learn these two Languages.
 Pupils are assessed and placed into either Language and Literature or Acquiring Language in each language, depending on their Language proficiency and Language profile.

 As well as being academically rigorous, the subject also develops the communicative, linguistic and analytical skills that can be transferred across all subject groups.

-Integrated Science at Malvern will include Biology, Chemistry and Physics.
-Throughout the programme and as a commitment to science enrichment, pupils will also be exposed to other Sciences and Science-based interdisciplinary units, including Environmental Sciences, Life Sciences, Physical Sciences, Sport Sciences, Health Sciences, and/or Earth Sciences.
+Integrated Science at Malvern includes Biology, Chemistry and Physics.
+Throughout the programme and as a commitment to science enrichment, pupils are exposed to other Sciences and Science-based interdisciplinary units, including Environmental Sciences, Life Sciences, Physical Sciences, Sport Sciences, Health Sciences, and/or Earth Sciences.

-At Malvern, our pupils will experience learning in four key areas of Mathematical study: number, algebra, statistics and probability and geometry and trigonometry.
-Learning will be personalized and will challenge the pupils to develop new mathematical knowledge and use and apply it in new situations.
-The thrill of exploring mathematics and the discovery of how to transfer their knowledge to real-life situations will be the focus.
-Malvern pupils will have the opportunities to extend their learning in the foundation years and then study an extended course in year 10 (the Remove) and year 11 (the Hundred).
+At Malvern, our pupils experience learning in four key areas of Mathematical study: number, algebra, statistics and probability and geometry and trigonometry.
+Learning challenges the pupils to develop new mathematical knowledge and use and apply it in new situations.
+The thrill of exploring mathematics and the discovery of how to transfer their knowledge to real-life situations are the focus.
+Malvern pupils have the opportunities to extend their learning in the Foundation Years and then study an extended course in Year 10 (Remove) and Year 11 (Hundred).

-This course, merging creativity and innovation, will follow the Malvern tradition of developing young entrepreneurs, designers and creatives who are inspired to find solutions to real-life problems.
-Elements of both digital and product design will be studied, including a range of cutting edge tools and technologies.
-The Malvern design experience will allow the pupils to synthesize their knowledge with knowledge the Sciences, Mathematics and the Arts.
-The design cycle that leads to a pupil’s final product, will give them the skills and process from recognizing a design opportunity to finding their own exciting solution.
+This course, merging creativity and innovation, follows the Malvern tradition of developing young entrepreneurs, designers and creators who are inspired to find solutions to real-life problems.
+Elements of both digital and product design are studied, including a range of cutting edge tools and technologies.
+The Malvern design experience allows the pupils to synthesize their knowledge with knowledge from the Sciences, Mathematics and the Arts.
+The design cycle that leads to a pupil’s final product, give them the skills and process from recognizing a design opportunity to finding their own exciting solution.

-Combining state of the art facilities and a strong Malvern tradition of holistic education, physical and health education will encourage our pupils to demonstrate the qualities of courage, integrity self-awareness, independence and collaboration.
+Combining state of the art facilities and a strong Malvern tradition of holistic education, physical and health education encourages our pupils to demonstrate the qualities of courage, integrity self-awareness, independence and collaboration.
 The course includes a broad range of activities such as games, aquatics, aesthetic pursuits and adventure challenge.
-Health and fitness will be embedded into our units of inquiry with the aim of our pupils taking responsibility for their health and well-being.
+Health and fitness are embedded into our units of inquiry with the aim of our pupils taking responsibility for their health and well-being.

-Once a year, subject teams will come together to deliver rich interdisciplinary unit that build discipline knowledge whilst at the same time give opportunities to synthesize knowledge, concepts and skills into new understandings.
+Once a year, subject teams come together to deliver a rich interdisciplinary unit that build discipline knowledge whilst at the same time gives opportunities to synthesize knowledge, concepts and skills into new understandings.
 These new holistic understandings may include finding solutions, explaining phenomenon or creating a final performance or product.
-They may be STEM, STEAM or SMArt projects that will also integrate new perspectives and give our learners a deeper understanding of the world and the complex relationships within it.Projects
+They may be STEM, STEAM or SMArt projects that also integrate new perspectives and give our learners a deeper understanding of the world and the complex relationships within it.Projects

 Continuing the Malvern tradition of making a meaningful difference to the lives of others and the environment, our pupils will be inspired from their learning to act and develop sustainable service learning projects both inside and outside of the classroom.Assessment

-Assessment of learning will be personalized, meaningful, timely and will enhance future learning.
-Continuous assessment will take place, with final assessments at the end of each unit to inform both pupils and parents on the pupils’ level of achievement against subject criteria.
-These assessments will include in-class tests, essays, projects, performances, investigations, lab reports and exams.
-The Hundred (year 11) final assessments will be rigorous preparation for the sixth form study (year 12 and 13).
+Assessment of learning is personalized, meaningful, timely and enhances future learning.
+Continuous assessment takes place, with final assessments at the end of each unit to inform both pupils and parents on the pupils’ level of achievement against subject criteria.
+These assessments include in-class tests, essays, projects, performances, investigations, lab reports and exams.
+The Hundred (Year 11) final assessments will be rigorous preparation for the sixth form study (Year 12 and 13).
 The final year 13 exams will be the starting point in the assessment design process across the seven years of the secondary school.